Istrana

 Istrana is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 35 km northwest of Venice and about 12 km west of Treviso.
-As of 31 December 2004, it had a population of 8,223 and an area of 26.3 km2.
+As of 31 July 2025, it had a population of 9,058 and an area of 26.3 km2.

-The municipality of Istrana contains the frazioni (subdivisions, mainly villages and hamlets) Sala, Pezzan, Ospedaletto, and Villanova.
-And the Istrana Air Base.
+The municipality of Istrana contains the frazioni (subdivisions, mainly villages and hamlets) Sala, Pezzan, Ospedaletto, Villanova, the Istrana Air Base.

 Istrana borders the following municipalities: Morgano, Paese, Piombino Dese, Trevignano, Vedelago.

+History

+The oldest finds, which are very numerous, date back to the pre-Roman and Roman periods.
+One of the most obvious traces, by the way, is the Via Postumia, built in 147 BC by the consul Spurius Postumius Albinus Magnus and which still represents an important road artery that runs in a straight line north of Sala.